 Wickham Farms CSA

-Growing Fresh, Local Fruits & Vegetables Since 2010
+Growing Fresh, Local Fruits & Vegetables for the Rochester, NY Community Since 2010

 Four Generations of Knowledge Put into every Share

 The Wickham family has been growing vegetables in Western New York for over one hundred years.
 Bill Wickham grew up on a 1,000 acre vegetable farm in Ontario County.
 While that farm’s focus was growing for large processing companies like Libby’s, Comstock, and Silver Floss they also grew cabbage and sweet corn for direct market to consumers.
 Bill’s brother, Brian, still operates those self service red wagons between Geneva and Canandaigua today.
 While attending Cornell University in Ithaca and obtaining a degree in agriculture, Bill met his wife Debbie.
 Since meeting, Bill and Debbie have shared a passion for growing fruits and vegetables for the local community.
 This passion has been passed on to their three children, Kevin, Paige and Dale Wickham and their daughter in law, Carolyn.
-Initially, starting as a part time pumpkin farm in 1986, Wickham Farms has grown into a full time operation for the Wickham family, featuring some of the areas freshest fruits and vegetables around.
+Initially, starting as a part time pumpkin farm in 1986, Wickham Farms has grown into a full time operation for the Wickham family, featuring some of the areas freshest fruits and vegetables around, primarily marketed in the Rochester NY area through our CSA program.

 A Small Family Farm Committed to Sustainability